Telecominfraproject/wlan-cloud-rrm/ALGORITHMS.md

 * `mode`: "unmanaged_aware"

 ## Transmit Power Control
-`TPC` and its subclasses implement various transmit power control algorithms.
+`TPC` and its subclasses implement various transmit power control algorithms, with the goal of minimizing interference while avoiding coverage holes.

 ### `RandomTxPowerinitializer`
 This algorithm randomly selects a Tx power value, and then assigns all APs to